StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 LIMIT 10
 ```

 Analysis of linked data is intuitive: look at the output of the code to develop the further steps; simply follow your nose!
 With the 'follow your nose' approach the query can be narrowed down.
-For example you can click this output element:
+For example you can click on this output element:
 [https://ld.stadt-zuerich.ch/statistics/observation/BEW/R00024/Z31122017](https://ld.stadt-zuerich.ch/statistics/observation/BEW/R00024/Z31122017).
 The components BEW, RAUM, ZEIT are of particular interest.
 By clicking on them, you see that BEW is of type **MeasureProperty**, RAUM and ZEIT are of type **DimensionProperty**.
 This information is used to define variables for population, time, and space.
 For the variable ?space labels are needed, since the variable's values are not self-explanatory.
 ```SPARQL